 British Columbia’s Sea to Sky Highway runs from Vancouver to Whistler and is brimming with scenic ocean views, gushing waterfalls, lofty mountains, and photogenic suspension bridges.
-During the month of July, I took five days to explore this area of British Columbia and I’ve put together this guide for roadtrippers looking to do the same.
+During the month of July, I took five days to explore this area of British Columbia.

-British Columbia Sea to Sky Highway Road Trip Tips
+A Roadtrippers Travel Guide to British Columbia’s Sea to Sky Highway

 As someone who hates driving long distances alone, I couldn’t help but love that the entire route is only about 2 hours each way without any stops.
 The best part about road trips — in my opinion — is stopping along the way for hikes, photo shoots, and leisurely meals.
 And believe me, the views from this route will be begging you to pull over for a photo.